ggrossvi/StarterApp/README.md

    a.
 The slider cards that have the information of the location
    b.
 The map of the locations

 This is what my app looks like currently.
+It's my first iOS app!
+I'm so excited.

 ![](https://github.com/ggrossvi/StarterApp/blob/main/StarterApp/Assets.xcassets/StarterAppIOS.gif)https://github.com/ggrossvi/StarterApp/blob/main/StarterApp/Assets.xcassets/StarterAppIOS.gif)